pslack/frame3dd/README.txt

 load information, and optionally, mass information if a modal analysis is to be carried out.

-FRAME3DD appends the Input Data with Output Data, resulting in a single Input/Output file.
-The Output Data recapitulates the input information, gives joint displacements in global coordinates, member end-forces in local coordinates, reactions in global coordinates, and natural frequencies and mode shapes in global coordinates.
+FRAME3DD appends results to an Output Data File, The Output Data recapitulates the input information, gives joint displacements in global coordinates, member end-forces in local coordinates, reactions in global coordinates, and natural frequencies and mode shapes in global coordinates.

+For usage information, see the User Manual, included with both the source code and binary installer packages.

 Additional output files from FRAME3DD are directed by default to the temporary file folder (according to the %TEMP% env var on Windows, or /tmp on other